webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ```

-When using an external S3 provider, a custom `access_endpoint_url` can also be provided
+When using an external S3 provider, a custom `access_endpoint_url` can also be provided.
 This URL is used for direct access to WACZ files, and can be used to specify a custom domain or CDN to access the bucket.

 The `endpoint_url` should be provided in 'path prefix' form (with the bucket after the path), eg: